 Unlike the modern bath, the slipper bath is a free standing unit and looks good in the middle of a bathroom.
 Most traditional baths of the era had legs raising the bath off the floor and the edges are usually roll top, this was to make getting in and out easier.
 A classic slipper bath is oblong in shape, and from the side it actually looks vaguely like a slipper.

-The slipper bath is an iconic style bath tub that originates from the Victorian era.
+It has an iconic style that originates from the Victorian era.
 Alike the roll top bath the slipper bath features a rolled top, following traditional form the bath would be raised from the floor on four feet.
-A variation of the slipper bath is the double ended slipper bath, also known as a boat bath.
+A variation is the double ended slipper bath, also known as a boat bath.
 The slipper bath features one end which is slightly deeper than the other with a slight dip in the middle, the shape of the bath allows for extra support allowing you to bathe and relax in comfort.

-The slipper bath in the Victorian era was made from cast iron with an enamel coating.
+In the Victorian era this bath was made from cast iron with an enamel coating.
 Nowadays slipper baths are available in a variety of materials including acrylic and steel, whilst many modern slipper baths feature classic traits of 19th century styling, slipper baths are now available in a range of designs to suit not only traditional but contemporary bathroom designs.

-There is a variation of the traditional slipper bath and that is the double ended slipper bath.
+There is a variation and that is the double ended slipper bath.
 Both ends are raised and there is a dip in the centre.
 This creates a symmetrical appearance if that is what you desire.
-Double ended slipper baths are great for a relaxing bath sharing experience.
+They are great for a relaxing bath sharing experience.
 Designed to accommodate bathers facing each other.
 Typically both ends of the bath are identically sloped to provide back support, making it comfortable for the bather to sit and lounge in the bath.
-Double ended slipper baths offer double the luxury ensuring optimal levels of relaxation and due to their design require less water to fill them.
+It will offer double the luxury ensuring optimal levels of relaxation and due to their design require less water to fill them.

 Freestanding slipper baths can sit along a wall but they look their best when they have space to shine.
 These baths are so pretty from every angle why hide that fact.
 A freestanding bath allows more visual space around the tub and gives it a centre stage design.
 When considering placing your freestanding slipper bath centrally, you must plan ahead.
 You will need room to manoeuvre around your bathroom freely with all the other bathroom furniture you have.
 Making a template of the shape and size you need would benefit you and save heartache when it doesn’t fit.
 Remember exposed pipes are ugly do not spoil the atmosphere with a whole load of pipes on view.